edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 The action happens in [spotifyService.ts](https://github.com/stemmlerjs/stemmlerjs-graph/blob/master/src/modules/spotify/services/spotifyService.ts) which you can peruse if you like.

-If you'd like to play around with the graph via GraphQL playground, simply run:
+If you'd like to play around with the graph via GraphQL playground, run:

 ```bash
 npm run start